910 Information Technology Resources

 A. Violate laws or policies.
 For example:

 1. Use information technology resources in a manner that violates MTSU policy and/or other applicable policy and laws.
 Users will comply with state and federal regulations concerning obscenity and child pornography, state prohibitions on gambling, and restrictions on gaming.

 2. Transfer or use copyrighted materials without the explicit consent of the owner.

 a.
 The unauthorized downloading, copying, or distribution of materials (i.e., proprietary music, video, software, or database information) via information technology resources is prohibited.

 b.
 Student users should be aware that course instructors have primary responsibility for the maintenance of academic integrity.
-Cases involving academic dishonesty (i.e., plagiarism, cheating, etc. and/or facilitating such an act) should be reported to the Coordinator for Academic Integrity.
+Cases involving academic dishonesty (i.e., plagiarism, cheating, etc. and/or facilitating such an act) should be reported to the Coordinator for Academic Misconduct.